Code-Institute-Submissions/simon-6/README.md

     + Submitting the feedback via the 'Send Feedback' button clears the inputted values and closes the modal but does not reload the page.
 + Gameover modal
     + Triggered as soon as the code evaluates the user input to be unequal to the Simon sequence.
-    + Displays the score acheived within the active game session.
+    + Displays the score acheived for the active game session.
     + The page is reloaded whichever way the modal is closed by the user.
 + Level up
-    + The duration for each colour flash is a variable that  will
+    + The duration of each colour flash is decreassed once the user reaches a target score.
+This triggers a animation on screen that lets the user know of the level up.

 ### Features Left to Implement <a name="future_feat"></a>
 + The opportunity for a user to create a username against which their highscores can be saved
-+ High scores presented for all users
++ High scores presented for all users b

 ## Technologies Used <a name="technologies"></a>
+#### Frontend:
 + HTML, CSS, Javascript
 + [JQuery](https://jquery.com/)
     + Simplifies access and manipluation of the DOM